JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Shroud_of_Turin.md

 ### Fundamental Aspects of the Image

 The Turin Shroud Center of Colorado has a website at [www.Shroudofturin.com](https://www.shroudofturin.com/) on which is posted an article called _The Shroud and Modern Science — An Essay_.
 This article highlights some of the key features of the Shroud that are generally compatible with the “corona discharge” hypothesis for image creation.
 Corona discharges electrical in nature and are directly related to the creation of photocopy images.
-Hopefully, readers will not consider it to be too much of stretch to suggest _The Urantia Book_'s statement, “The mortal remains of Jesus underwent the same natural process of elemental disintegration as characterizes all human bodies on earth except that, in point of time, this natural mode of dissolution was greatly accelerated, hastened to that point where it became well-nigh instantaneous,” probably means that some type of electrical activity was associated with this process.
+Hopefully, readers will not consider it to be too much of stretch to suggest _The Urantia Book_'s statement [UB 189:2.8](/en/The_Urantia_Book/189#p2_8), “The mortal remains of Jesus underwent the same natural process of elemental disintegration as characterizes all human bodies on earth except that, in point of time, this natural mode of dissolution was greatly accelerated, hastened to that point where it became well-nigh instantaneous,” probably means that some type of electrical activity was associated with this process.
 After reviewing some of the highlights from _The Shroud and Modern Science — An Essay_, we will look more closely at the corona discharge hypothesis.

 > The scientific significance of Pia's [the first person to photograph the TS] discovery is twofold.
 First, the shading of the Shroud body image is like a negative, where shades of light and dark are reversed from the way they normally appear in ordinary visual experience.
 That is, we are used to seeing people with light highlights and dark shadows.
 But on the Shroud, this shading convention is reversed.
 The immediate question that arises from this result is how could the Shroud sensibly be the work of an artist or a craftsman.
 Such a person working in the Middle Ages or before would apparently have to work with an absolutely unfamiliar and unnatural shading structure before the advent of photography.
 The second significant aspect of Pia's discovery is that the information density (or correlation with anatomical subtleties of a human body) is exceedingly high, well surpassing that expected of normal artistic renditions of the human form.
 It is for this reason that the Shroud image has been compared to a photograph. [^28]